YuanYuYuan/zenoh-dissector-rs/note.md

 - Properly setup the subtree branch
 - Intrusive way: using procedural macros
 - make reason in `zenoh_protocol::transport::close::Close` transparent and implement the Display for it
+- Decode the payload in wireshark given the encoding is TextPlain